-A thermometer chart is a kind of progress chart that shows the current completed percentage of the task or the value of any metric relative to the predefined value.
+A thermometer chart (also known as a thermometer goal chart or progress chart) is a kind of progress chart that shows the current completed percentage of the task or the value of any metric relative to the predefined value.
 E.g., the thermometer scale can display the sales plan status or client satisfaction rate.

 Span chart, also known as a range bar graph (range column graph), floating bar graph, difference graph, high-low graph, used to display the specific variable value range.
 Span charts are ideal for comparing ranges, and typically, each variable represents a particular category.
 All values for the selected category fall between minimal and maximal values that correspond to lower and upper bounds of the interval.